The Growing Trend in Sensor-based Smart Medical Textiles

 Can Japan be a Good Market for Smart Medical Textiles?

 The Asia Pacific region accounted for 27.08 percent of the medical textile industry’s revenue in 2018.
-The rise in healthcare infrastructure in the Asia Pacific has resulted in a rise in demand for healthcare products.
+The rise in healthcare infrastructure in the Asia Pacific has increased demand for healthcare products.

-Our patent analysis shows that a lot of research is happening in Japan with respect to medical textiles.
-Some major Japanese companies researching this direction are Teijin Group, Taiko Corporation, and Nihon Kohden.
+Our patent analysis shows that much research is happening in Japan regarding medical textiles.
+Some major Japanese companies that are researching this direction are Teijin Group, Taiko Corporation, and Nihon Kohden.

-Japan expects more than one-third of its population to be at least 65 years old by 2055.
+Japan expects more than one-third of its population to be at least 65 by 2055.
 This indicates that technology that can grasp a patient’s condition via biometric information will rise rapidly.

 How are American Companies Leveraging this Opportunity?

-Japan’s ratio of using digital technology for health management is 37% (very less compared to the global average of 60%), and the use of wearable technology is still limited to 9%.
+Japan’s ratio of using digital technology for health management is 37% (very low compared to the global average of 60%), and wearable technology is still limited to 9%.

 However, the country is expected to shift increasingly towards digital health technology in the medical and nursing fields.
 While the country is seeking ways to lower costs by increasing R&D investment, the Japanese Government is also improving regulations for digital health goods and services.
-This provides U.S. exporters of wearable devices in disease prevention and elderly/infant monitoring services with opportunities to take advantage of this growing market.
+This provides U.S. exporters of wearable devices in disease prevention and elderly/infant monitoring services opportunities to exploit this growing market.

 Interestingly, Japanese consumers have become more inclined to buy the latest cutting-edge goods from U.S. digital health companies.
 Considering these positive factors, U.S. exporters of digital healthcare goods and services are well-positioned to take advantage of this actively growing market.